sachinperuri/text_classification_project/README.md

 __A summary of the findings are:__

-Overall, various ML models were explored using the incredible PyCaret library, with and without using NMF to reduce the dimensionality of the dataset.
+Various ML models were explored using the incredible PyCaret library, with and without using NMF to reduce the dimensionality of the dataset.
+DL methods including Keras sequential and BERT were tested as well.

 - Reducing dimensionality of the dataset using Non-negative matrix factorization or NMF seemed to decrease the precision/F1-score metrics by * *5-6 percentage points** but sped up the model fitting by a lot.